Andy Muschietti: Career

 In 2013, Muschietti directed his debut film, the supernatural horror Mama, which he co-wrote with Neil Cross and his sister Barbara Muschietti, with the latter also acting as producer.
-It was based on Muschietti's three-minute short film Mamá, which attracted Guillermo del Toro, who stated that it had the "scariest" scenes he had "ever seen."
-The short convinced del Toro to executive produce the feature-length film, which starred Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier and Isabelle Nelisse, and was released by Universal Pictures on 18 January 2013.
-The film had had a budget of $15 million, and grossed more than $146 million.
+It was based on Muschietti's three-minute short film Mamá, which attracted Guillermo del Toro, who stated that it had the "scariest" scenes he had "ever seen".
+The short convinced del Toro to executive produce the feature-length film, which starred Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier, Isabelle Nélisse, and Javier Botet, and was released by Universal Pictures on 18 January 2013.
+The film had a budget of $15 million and grossed more than $146 million.

-In July 2015, after the departure of Cary Joji Fukunaga, Muschietti was hired by New Line Cinema to direct It, the two-part adaptation of the Stephen King novel.
+In July 2015, after the departure of Cary Joji Fukunaga, Muschietti was hired by New Line Cinema to direct It, the two-part adaptation of the Stephen King's novel.
 Barbara produced it, along with Dan Lin, Roy Lee, Seth Grahame-Smith and David Katzenberg.
 The film was released in two chapters in 2017 and 2019.

 In July 2019, Muschietti entered into negotiations to direct The Flash, a film set in the DC Extended Universe, from a screenplay by Christina Hodson; his sister, Barbara, was set to serve as a producer.
 Muschetti was the fifth director to have been attached to The Flash (Seth Grahame-Smith, Rick Famuyiwa, John Francis Daley & Jonathan Goldstein had previously been attached to it at various points).
 In August 2019, Muschietti confirmed that The Flash would be his next project, following the release of It Chapter Two.

-In April 2021, Andy and Barbara Muschietti formed their own production company, called Double Dream, with The Flash serving as the company's first project.
+In April 2021, Andy and Barbara formed their own production company, called Double Dream, with The Flash serving as the company's first project.
 The Flash had its world premiere on 25 April 2023 at CinemaCon; this was followed by a wide release on 16 June 2023.

 In June 2023, Muschietti was reported to be the studio's top choice to direct The Brave and the Bold for the DC Universe.
 Muschietti would not formally commit to the film until a script materialized after the 2023 Writers Guild of America strike concluded.
-Muschietti was confirmed to sign on later in the month.
+Muschietti was confirmed to have signed on later in the month.
 Later that month, he, Barbara and their production company Double Dream signed parallel three-year first-look deals with Warner Bros.
 Pictures, Warner Bros.
 Television Studios, and HBO Max.

 In December 2024, Muschietti announced that he was writing a new science fiction film that he believed would move forward to production before The Brave and the Bold.
+In May 2025, it was announced that Muschietti would direct the project, entitled Drift, for Skydance Media, based on a short story of the same name.
+The film was described as a cross between Alfonso Cuarón's Gravity and Denis Villeneuve's Arrival.